color your outdoor party fantastic

 Give up unwanted home items and walk away with a treasure.

 One person’s unwanted bread maker is another’s starchy dream.
-Similar to the popular clothing swap
+Similar to the popular organize a clothing swap

 , a home-goods swap is easy to organize and host in one’s house.

 To avoid getting overwhelmed, consider sticking to two or three general categories like kitchen appliances, decorative accessories, kid stuff, tabletop items or bedroom décor.